Behavioral health is just as important as physical health – but often it’s easy to overlook symptoms that affect our mental well-being.

 At BlueCross, we want our members – whether they are adults, teenagers or young children – to be aware of and have easy access to behavioral health resources.
 That’s why we have a care system in place to connect members to the resources they need, no matter where they are in terms of their medical diagnosis and treatment plan.
 Our behavioral health care is a system for our members who can enter the program at any stage of a medical diagnosis, for our providers to help ensure quality care, and for the care teams at BlueCross who communicate directly with our members.

-We sat with Cheryl McClatchey, VP of behavioral health programs for BlueCare Tennessee, our subsidiary serving Medicaid members, to discuss the connection between physical and mental health, its impact on our members and how BlueCross is working to eliminate the stigma associated with substance abuse.
+We sat with Cheryl McClatchey, behavioral health programs VP for BlueCare Tennessee, our subsidiary serving Medicaid members, to discuss the connection between physical and mental health, its impact on our members and how BlueCross is working to eliminate the stigma associated with substance abuse.

 In a nutshell, describe the behavioral health resources BlueCross provides our members.